-As part of their collaborative strategy-setting, the Department of Science and Technology (DST) in India and UK Research and Innovation (UKRI) wish to commission a new report on the potential of CCUS.
-The primary aim of this activity will be to map the existing research landscape and capability in the area of carbon capture usage and storage development and application in both India and the UK, identifying the key issues and challenges for both countries.
-This activity and resulting report may be used to help determine potential future research priorities in this area and evolve priority areas of mutual interest for possible Indian-UK collaboration in the CCUS domain.
+The aim will be to map the existing research landscape in the area of low-cost environmental sensor development and application in both India and the UK, identifying the key issues and challenges for both countries.
+This activity will be used to help determine future research priorities in this area.